 This is not to say, however, that companies should jump into the cloud blindly.
 The statistics on integration cited above represent real challenges for cloud users and should prompt prospective cloud users to begin thinking about integration strategies before procuring their first SaaS.
 That is, by approaching cloud integration from a holistic and strategic perspective rather than as tactical afterthoughts, enterprises will be in a much better position to tackle integration challenges when they do move to the cloud.

 With enough foresight and planning, connecting cloud to cloud and cloud to enterprise doesn’t have to be difficult.
 Current cloud users, meanwhile, can close the gap between their integration goals on the one hand, and existing architectures on the other, by using the right tools.

 In response to both the perceived and real challenges of cloud integration, innovative vendors have developed technologies for delivering integration as a service.
-Integration Platform as a Service (iPaas) has recently emerged as a standalone cloud-based platform for integrating applications.
-In addition to connecting SaaS to SaaS, iPaaS can also connect the cloud to enterprise, making it possible to seamlessly share data and processes no matter where the source and target systems reside.
+Integration Platform as a Service (iPaaS) has recently emerged as a standalone cloud-based platform for integrating applications.
+In addition to connecting SaaS to SaaS, iPaaS can also connect the cloud to the enterprise, making it possible to seamlessly share data and processes no matter where the source and target systems reside.

 Although the iPaaS market is still in its early stages, both current and prospective cloud users would benefit from paying close attention to it.
 It has tremendous potential to make cloud integration less of a challenge.

 Ready to get started?
 Check out MuleSoft's CloudHub, the platform as a service (PaaS) component of Anypoint Platform, and sign up for an account today.